christianfosli/taskboard-rs/README.md

 * Docker and preferably docker-compose

 * Enable [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/)
-  for docker and docker-compose, to reduce compile times:
+  for docker and docker-compose.
+  This is required because the Dockerfiles are using buildkit features for caching rust compilations.

   ```sh
   . enable_buildkit.sh